XinyangYu918/DNA-methylation-preprocessing/README.md

 # DNA-methylation-preprocessing
-preprocessing and QC steps for DNAm arrayed with EPIC v2
+Preprocessing and QC steps for DNAm arrayed with EPIC v2 for IMAGEN, STRATIFY and ESTRA cohorts.